Top content marketing trends

-In this article, we’re going to take a look at the top 7 content marketing trends for 2022—ones that will help you stay ahead of the game.
+In this article, we’re going to take a look at the top content marketing trends—ones that will help you stay ahead of the game.

 Content marketing is not going anywhere.
 In fact, it’s only growing in importance as the number of content creators and publishers grows exponentially.
-2021 was a year of many changes, and the content marketing industry was one of the few that flourished during this time.
+Recent times have seen significant changes, with the content marketing industry thriving amidst these shifts.

 The reason for this is simple: people were still stuck at home and had to find other ways to entertain themselves, find relevant information, and, most importantly, stay connected to others.
 As a result, they started spending more time on their phones and computers than ever before.